-History of the Platte Valley Trolley
+History of the Denver Trolley

 Denver once had an extensive electric rail transit system that included over 250 miles of city tracks and 40 miles of high-speed interurbans connecting Denver with Golden and Boulder.
 Thousands of riders used the system for accessing downtown Denver and its venues, for shopping, going to work and school, seeing friends, and for recreation.
 With the arrival and proliferation of the automobile and a new bus system, all trolley service was abandoned in 1950.
-The Platte Valley Trolley™ is a small part of that rail transit system, restored and preserved for the future for all to enjoy.
+The Denver Trolley™ (formerly Platte Valley Trolley™) is a small part of that rail transit system, restored and preserved for the future for all to enjoy.

-We are crafting a definitive history of the Platte Valley Trolley™, and we’ll make a post in our news blog when this is done.
+We are crafting a definitive history of the Denver Trolley™, and we’ll make a post in our news blog when this is done.
 If you subscribe to our news feed using the feed button on the right side of this page, your Web browser or feed reader will be notified as soon as the news comes out!

 RTD’s West Corridor light rail expansion to Lakewood and Golden uses the same route as our Trolley’s old Route 84.
 Here are photos of the Trolley as it traveled along the former Route 84.